PixelWeatherProject/pwos/README.md

 | LILYGO T7S3 v1.2 | Adafruit Si7021 | XTAR 18650        | 4Ah          | Outdoor (2-21°C) |       1m       | 6d/22h/17m |
 | LILYGO T7S3 v1.2 | Adafruit Si7021 | XTAR 18650        | 4Ah          | Outdoor (2-21°C) |       1m       | 7d/8h/23mi |

-**Note that the battery voltage measurement is currently unreliable.**
+The default battery voltage measurement configuration has a measured inaccuracy of ±2-6mV.
+The inaccuracy is higher at higher input voltages, which is to be expected due to the ESP32S3's ADC not being fully linear.

 ## Building
 1. Make sure that `sdkconfig.debug` and `sdkconfig.release` are correct for your specific board.